sporksmith/walking-onions-wip/other-proposals/xxx-happy-families.md

 ## Changes to microdescriptors

-We add a new entry to microdescriptors:
+We add a new entry to microdescriptors: `family-keys`.
-    "family-keys"

 This line contains one or more space-separated strings describing families to which the node belongs.
-These strings MUST be sorted in lexical order.
+These strings MUST be sorted in lexicographic order.
 Clients MUST NOT depend on any particular property of these strings.

 ## Changes to voting algorithm